Skip to main content

 In a large bowl, combine cabbage, carrot, vinegar, 1 tsp sugar, and a large pinch of salt, tossing until thoroughly mixed.
 Set aside until rest of meal is ready.
 TIP: The longer slaw sits, the more flavorful it will be.

-In a medium bowl, combine pork, ginger, garlic, scallion whites, 1 tsp sesame oil, and 1 tsp soy sauce (we’ll be using the rest later).
+In a medium bowl, combine pork, ginger, garlic, scallion whites, and 1 tsp soy sauce (we’ll be using the rest later).
 Season with salt and pepper.
 Fill a small bowl with water and keep within reach.

 Heat a thin layer of oil in a large pan over medium-high heat (we used 2 TBSP).
-Add as many dumplings as can fit without crowding.
+Add as many dumplings as you can fit without crowding.
 Fry until crisp, about 1 minute per side.
 Remove from pan and repeat with remainder.
-Return all dumplings to pan, arranging in an even layer.
+Return all dumplings to pan.
 Reduce heat to low and pour in ¼ cup water.
 Cover and let steam until wrappers are translucent, 4-6 minutes.
-Uncover, increase heat to medium-high, and evaporate water, about 2 minutes.
+Uncover, increase heat to medium-high, and let water evaporate, about 2 minutes.

-While dumplings cook, whisk remaining sesame oil, remaining soy sauce, 1 TBSP sugar, and scallion greens in a small bowl until sugar dissolves.
+While dumplings cook, make sauce: whisk remaining soy sauce, 1 TBSP sugar, and scallion greens in a small bowl until sugar dissolves.
 Divide dumplings between plates and serve with slaw on the side.
 Serve with sauce for dipping.